Architecture & Design In Real Estate | Andrew Mascieri

 Andrew Mascieri is a young agent on the PhillyLiving team who also happens to be one of our top producers.
-He is dual-licensed in Pennsylvania and New Jersey, is a noted social media influencer, and has a background in architecture, space planning and design, which he’s been able to leverage in real estate as an agent.
+He is dual-licensed in Pennsylvania and New Jersey is a noted social media influencer and has a background in architecture, space planning, and design, which he’s been able to leverage in real estate as an agent.

 With this background, Andrew is often able to help his clients see the true potential of a home that they might not typically consider.
-Sometimes he works with clients who are looking at homes well below their budget so they can afford to remodel it.
+Sometimes he works with clients who are looking at homes well below their budget so they can afford to remodel them.
 Or perhaps, they have a small budget but they want to make a wise financial choice at the start of homeownership.
-Remodeling kitchens can be a big ticket project but the kitchen can also make or break a home.
+Remodeling kitchens can be a big-ticket project but the kitchen can also make or break a home.

 Read on for three different examples of how Andrew was able to make kitchen suggestions for his client(s), which ultimately convinced them to close the deal on their dream home.